svamp3717/cwr_assault_planner/README.md

 ### Add-on compatibility note

-`mission.sqm` also references the add-on class `editorupdate102`, used by the mission's static artillery objective.
+ `editorupdate102`, is used by the mission's static artillery objective.
 Make sure that add-on is available in your installation if it is not already supplied by your existing WW4/CWA setup.

 ## Mission features